IATI/IATI-Extra-Documentation/en/activities-standard/iati-activities/iati-activity/conditions/condition.rst

 Example Usage
 ~~~~~~~~~~~~~

-When conditions are attached, they can be described using the ``ConditionType`` code list, along with a free text description:
+When conditions are attached, they can be described using a free text description.
+The type of condition should be specified, and should be a value from the relevant codelist.

 .. code-block:: xml